After a good night’s rest, I was up early in the morning, awakened by the squawking of sea gulls. That seems to be a daily occurrence around 4:30 a.m.

 I look forward to walking the course and reporting on the tournament.

 Ted Bishop is director of golf for The Legends of Indiana Golf Course in Franklin and secretary for PGA of America.
-He is in Scotland this week for
+He is in

 the British Open.